ng2990/Low-Latency-Limit-Order-Book-Prediction/README.md

 ### B. Wandb Dashboard
 View training and evaluation metrics [here](https://wandb.ai/mjs2430-columbia-university/HPML%20LOB?nw=nwusermjs2430).

+Since the Wandb project is by invite only, it is also shared Google Drive (Columbia University emails) [here](https://drive.google.com/drive/folders/1xVU8LKgV-kNAkewWp0iTdvz1tReQjOy9).

 ---

 ### C. Specify for Training or For Inference or if Both